evgeniyarbatov/city-waypoints/README.md

-# city-parks
+# city-waypoints

-Find parks in your city using OSM maps
+Create GPX file with waypoints in your city including parks and lakes.

 ## Prep